alejandromav/tinybird-action-push/README.md

 # Tinybird GitHub Action Push
 This action allows you to push changes to your Tinybird data project.

-It will detected changed files from the latest commit that triggered the action, and push those changes.
+It will detected **changed files from the latest commit** that triggered the action, and push those changes.

-If you need more options, you can use the Tinybird CLi action and pass the arguments you need: [https://github.com/alejandromav/tinybird-action-push](https://github.com/alejandromav/tinybird-action-push)
+If you need more options, you can use the Tinybird CLI action and pass the arguments you need: [https://github.com/alejandromav/tinybird-action-push](https://github.com/alejandromav/tinybird-action-push)

 ## Usage
 To use the action simply create an `*.yml` file in the `.github/workflows/` directory.
 Ref. https://docs.github.com/es/actions/learn-github-actions/workflow-syntax-for-github-actions